Adaptive reuse: United States

-Notable American museums adapted from defunct factories include the Massachusetts Museum of Contemporary Art (MassMOCA) in North Adams, MA by Bruner/Cott Architects; the Watermill Center in Water Mill, New York by Michielli + Wyetzner Architects; and The Dia Art Foundation Museum (Dia:Beacon) by OpenOffice in Beacon, New York.
+Ghirardelli Square in San Francisco was the first festival marketplace project in the United States, opening in 1964.

-In San Diego, California, the historic brick structure of the Western Metal Supply Co. building was preserved and incorporated into the design of Petco Park, the ballpark of the San Diego Padres.
+Another notable example is the High Line in New York City, where a former elevated freight rail line was converted into a 1.45-mile-long public park.
+Its adaptive reuse preserves industrial features while offering green space, public art, and city views.

-Chapman University in the city of Orange, California has created student housing by converting the Villa Park Orchards Association Packing House, which was built in 1918 for the Santiago Orange Growers Association.
-The student housing complex opened in August 2018.
+Notable American museums adapted from defunct factories include the Massachusetts Museum of Contemporary Art (MassMOCA) in North Adams; the Watermill Center in Water Mill, New York; and The Dia Art Foundation Museum (Dia:Beacon) in Beacon, New York.

 A Shell station in Columbus, Ohio in 2020.
 The building, which formerly housed a service station, was converted into a convenience store.

 Throughout the United States until the 1970s, the vast majority of gas stations also offered mechanical work.
 Converting the service bays into a convenience store in the 1980s and 1990s was common while still selling fuel.
 Many others stopped selling fuel and became shops or offices.

 Office-to-residential conversions are also common in the United States with office blocks in New York City, Washington, DC, and San Francisco slated for conversion to reduce the stock of vacant office blocks while addressing a housing shortage.
 Adaptive reuse has been identified as a viable solution to the U.S. affordable housing crisis, particularly in urban areas.